 The table shows all the fields that you must include in the IDX file for synonym rules.
 The value of the KEYWORDS and CONCEPT fields determines whether the rule is a synonym, hyponym, or hypernym rule.

 Required IDX fields for synonym rules

-Field Description Content type or value

-#DREREFERENCE The reference for the rule.
-String

-#DRETITLE The title of the rule.
-String

-QMSTYPE The type of the QMS rule.
-4

-Field Description Content type or value QMSAGENTBOOL The AgentBoolean expression used to match the original query text.
-Boolean matching expression KEYWORDS A list of words to match in the query text.
-Comma-separated list of words or phrases.
+Field Description Content type or value #DREREFERENCE The reference for the rule.
+String #DRETITLE The title of the rule.
+String QMSTYPE The type of the QMS rule.
+4 QMSAGENTBOOL The AgentBoolean expression to use to match the original query text.
+Boolean matching expression KEYWORDS A list of words to match in the original query text.
+Comma- separated list of words or phrases.
 CONCEPT The expanded query text that replaces the matched query text.
 Replacement string.
-DATABASERESTRICTION The databases to query.
-String
+DATABASERESTRICTION (Optional) The Content databases that this rule matches.
+If you include this field, QMS applies the synonym rule only if the original query includes a DatabaseMatch parameter with at least one database that matches the DATABASERESTRICTION.
+QMS applies this field only when the original query includes the DatabaseMatch and SynonymDatabaseMatch action parameters.
+String SYNONYMDATABASEMATCH Set a value for this field to use synonym database matches in this rule.
+If this field is empty or missing, QMS does not apply the DATABASERESTRICTION for this rule.
+SYNONYMREPLACE (Optional) A Boolean value that specifies whether to replace the whole query text with the CONCEPT.
+This field value overrides the value of the SynonymReplace action parameter for queries that match this rule.
+TRUE OF FALSE